ConsolidatedSky/NEFARAM/README.md

 NO creature support

 Non-consent(Rape) is limited-ish and you usually have a way avoid it and have trade-offs, but due to the sheer number of loverslab mods there might be some scenarios that slipped through.
+Usually if you notice a typo in dialogue that will lead to one of the loverslab mod with a sex scene...
 The main way is if you're defeated in combat or if you choose some specific start options, so if you wanna avoid it just dont die (and be rich).
 There is however slavery both of you and others but you will see it coming (more or less).
-There is however some coercion going on, which is considered rape IRL but different mechanics ingame.
+There is however lots of coercion going on, which is considered rape IRL but different mechanics ingame.

 ## The mods
-based on Sexlab Framework
+based on Sexlab Framework, with lots of new animations.

+I recommend reading a bit on each modpage here, I put small descriptions but there is no details.

-OSL Aroused : your character can get horny.
+[OSL Aroused](https://www.nexusmods.com/skyrimspecialedition/mods/65454) : your character can get horny.
 Lots of stuff tied to this so as an advice its best to try to keep it down if you dont want to have unwanted consequences...

-Devious Devices : more of a framework for other mods but introduces bondage gear in Skyrim.
+[Devious Devices](https://www.loverslab.com/files/file/15078-devious-devices-le-50/) : more of a framework for other mods but introduces bondage gear in Skyrim.
 I recommend you try to understand a bit how it works or it can become more frustrating than it is supposed to be.

-Deviously Cursed Loot : Skyrim has always been plagued by rogue magic surrounding loot to ward off thiefs, but the spells have gone out of control and can now curse the naive (horny) adventurers... as you see, very lore friendly !
-A lot of stuff disabled in the MCM of the modlist but you're welcome to reenable them if thats your wish.
-Basically : If your character is horny while opening a chest they have a chance to equip devious devices.
-To do the main quest of that mod, which I recommend to do once and only once, you need to go to Helgen and near the torture room to find Chloe.
+CUSTOM CHANGES : You buy and sell the devices to merchants (see bug list at the bottom tho)

+[Devious Enchanted Chests](https://www.loverslab.com/files/file/1405-deviously-enchanted-chests/) : If you open chests they have a chance to be trapped and equip bondage gear on your character.

-Devious followers : You thought people would help you for free?
+[Devious followers](https://www.loverslab.com/files/file/11732-devious-followers-continued-se/) : You thought people would help you for free?
 They want a cut, and if you can't pay, they will find other ways to make you...
+CUSTOM CHANGES: custom armors considered 'pretty' for the deal: TAWOBA,TEWOBA,Ninirim Lingerie

-Milk Mod Economy : You can make milk and sell it.
+[Milk Mod Economy](https://www.loverslab.com/files/file/6103-milk-mod-economy-se/) : You can make milk and sell it.
+CUSTOM CHANGES: removed the scripted 'economy' part of the mod, when you made your milk just can just sell it to merchants, the values are tweaked.

-Battlefuck : The defeat mod.
-All defeat mods are bugged but so far this is the one that works most IMO.
-You can safely disable it BEFORE you start a new game but once you play with it you're stuck with it !
-When you reach 0 health against humanoid enemies you are downed.
-Your followers can revive you.
-If they also are downed or if you dont have any then theres a minigame to avoid being raped.
-If you fail you can also be robbed of your gold, items, and can faint.
-If you do, you wake up in random places with sometimes very game changing consequences (that are never good).
-So avoid dying.
-The mod is quite script heavy so sometimes you have to wait a bit before actions start being made.
+[Yamete Kudasai](https://www.patreon.com/posts/yamete-kudasai-0-67182401) : The defeat mod. still in beta rn but seems solid.
+Theres other alternatives included in the modlist as optional but remember, once you start with a defeat mod, you need to keep it the whole game.

-Corruption : When they are hit hard by enemies, or when they get raped, your character can get traumatized.
-To lower that trauma they need to do addictive actions such as drink alcohol, skooma, various types of sex to lower that trauma.
-Thus they can get addicted to those actions in return, and even sometimes giving buffs !
+[Corruption](https://www.loverslab.com/files/file/15787-corruption/) : When you are hit hard by enemies, or when you get raped, your character can get traumatized.
+To lower that trauma you need to do addictive actions such as drink alcohol, skooma, various types of sex to lower that trauma.
+Thus your haracter can get addicted to those actions in return, and even sometimes giving buffs !
 However if your character is too far gone they will suffer debuffs when not doing those actions, sometimes very harsh ones.
 You can lower your corruption by praying.

-Radiant Prostitution : You need to order that sword from Eorlund Gray-Mane, but he's asking for a lot of money, so you can save up for it the old-fashioned way.
-Includes add-on to make your follower your pimp.
+*(BETA comment: need feedback for the balance of that also)*

+[Radiant Prostitution](https://www.loverslab.com/files/file/17325-radiant-prostitution-gigolo-se/) : Talk to innkeepers, they have several new jobs for you... included patch to make follower be able to give jobs too.
+CUSTOM CHANGES: 'Working clothes': Ninirim Lingerie, Some of Ghaan craftable

-Public Whore : same as above, but different.
+[Public Whore](https://www.loverslab.com/files/file/17026-public-whore/) : same as above, but different.

-Sexlab Survival : LOTS of stuff here, also lots of stuff disabled by default in the modlist.
+[Sexlab Survival](https://www.loverslab.com/files/file/5914-sexlab-survival/)(modpage is outdated, version in the modlist 0.685) : LOTS of stuff here, also lots of stuff disabled by default in the modlist.
 But basically : Do something wrong in cities and suffer the consequences. and there are a lot more consequences than just a fine or jail...
 Also includes bikini system : you will progressively get buffs if you wear some but you will suffer debuffs if you wear regular armors again.
-You can enable some options back but it can get very intrusive.
+You can enable some options back but it can get very intrusive (and also buggy).
+CUSTOM CHANGE : Armors considered Bikini : TAWOBA,TEWOBA, some others

-Quests : Amorous adventures, Book of Mara, Sister of Dibella, and some vanilla ones tweaked to include the possibility of sex.
-The big one is Trouble of Heroine, it adds NPCs with more or less big quests (like 3DNPCs) but it is optional because it is perhaps the most extreme one in this modlist (humiliation, rape, the whole shebang).
+Quests : [Amorous adventures](https://www.loverslab.com/topic/109518-amorous-adventures-34-sse-for-lovers-lab/), [Book of Mara](https://www.loverslab.com/files/file/10091-the-book-of-sex-se/), [Sister of Dibella](https://www.loverslab.com/topic/120107-skyrimlldeepbluefrog-mods-conversion-to-sse/page/93/#comment-3462553), and some vanilla ones tweaked to include the possibility of sex.
+The big one is [Trouble of Heroine](https://www.loverslab.com/files/file/10454-troubles-of-heroine/), it adds NPCs with more or less big quests (like 3DNPCs) but it is optional *(BETA comment: no its not)* because it is perhaps the most extreme one in this modlist (humiliation, rape, the whole shebang) and also lots of typos.
 By default I disabled the ones I tested that I found borderline or too annoying.
 However among all of this there is some good stuff in there.
+Aslo [Angrim's Apprentice](https://www.loverslab.com/files/file/384-angrims-apprentice-feb-10-2016/).
+CUSTOM CHANGES: patches for sunhelm, Milkmod, also some balance.

-Sexual Fame Comments : NPCs will gossip and react on what you do around them.
+[Sexual Fame Comments](https://www.loverslab.com/files/file/14089-slsf-fame-comments-se/) : NPCs will gossip and react on what you do around them.

+[Simple Slavery](https://www.loverslab.com/files/file/13531-simple-slavery-plus-plus/) : You have a chance to be enslaved if you're defeated in combat, and also some other (rare) ways.

+[Paradise Halls](https://www.loverslab.com/files/file/6305-paradise-halls-enhanced-pahe-special-edition-with-the-customary-addons/) & [Diary of Mine](https://www.loverslab.com/files/file/16941-paradise-halls-diary-of-mine-wip/) : YOU can enslave people, train them and make them fighters or sell them for money. at a slave auction west of Fellglow Keep.
+CUSTOM CHANGES : removed some dialogues from Diary of Mine.

-Lots of ambiant stuff surrounding the dark and harsh society that is Skyrim during a civil war.
+Aaand lots of ambiant stuff surrounding the dark and harsh society that is Skyrim during a civil war.

 ### About immersion
-I tried to keep all the mods above as integrated as possible into the game and not feel too out of place, but some of them would require extensive patching to remove the way out there stuff (looking at you DCL), so some things like dialogue or some Devious Devices outfits can feel out of place but the trade-off is usually worth it.
+I tried to keep all the mods above as integrated as possible into the game and not feel too out of place, but some of them would require extensive patching to remove the way out there stuff, so some things like dialogue or some Devious Devices outfits can feel out of place but the trade-off is usually worth it.

 ## Final Steps - Ingame